bloomerstv/bloomerstv/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the AGPL-3.0 license.
+See the [LICENSE](/LICENSE) file for more details.